Archduchess Elisabeth Amalie of Austria: Family and early life

 In addition, her father was a younger brother of Franz Joseph I of Austria, the reigning emperor at the time of her birth.
-He was also a sibling of Maximilian I of Mexico, who became Emperor of Mexico for a short period of time.
+He was also a sibling of Maximilian I of Mexico, who became Emperor of Mexico for a short time.

 Marriage

-On 20 April 1903, in Vienna, Archduchess Elisabeth Amalie married Prince Aloys of Liechtenstein.
+Archduchess Elisabeth Amalie married Prince Alois of Liechtenstein in Vienna on 20 April 1903.
 There had been some debate as to whether this was an equal union.
-Emperor Franz Joseph I attended the wedding with the intention of making it clear he regarded the House of Liechtenstein as a legitimate reigning dynasty.
+The bride's uncle Emperor Franz Joseph I attended the wedding with the intention of making it clear he regarded the House of Liechtenstein as a legitimate reigning dynasty.
 As the House of Liechtenstein had become sovereign, the couple were ruled equal in birth, and the Emperor was happy to see a member of his family making a dynastic marriage, after the morganatic marriage of her half-brother Archduke Franz Ferdinand of Austria.
 Later, the Emperor also became the godfather of the couple's eldest son, Franz Joseph, who was named after him.

 Sometime after their marriage, Princess Catherine Radziwill commented that Elisabeth "is very pretty and resembles her mother more than the Habsburgs, whose lower lip she has not inherited by some kind of miracle, for which, I suppose, she feels immeasurably grateful".
-Elisabeth and Aloys lived in various castles within Austria, including Gross-Ullersdorf Castle.
+Elisabeth and Alois lived in various castles within Austria, including Gross-Ullersdorf Castle.
 Their eldest son was born in Frauenthal Castle.

 The couple had eight children together:

-She owned thirty-one motor cars and was seen as the most enthusiastic motorist of all the imperial women in Europe.
-She converted the stables at her Hungarian castle Stuhlweissenburg to garages but pursued her hobby rather quietly and studiously, so that the great majority of the public were not even aware of her large collection.
+She owned 31 motor cars and was seen as the most enthusiastic motorist of all the imperial women in Europe.
+She converted the stables at her Hungarian castle Stuhlweissenburg to garages but pursued her hobby quietly and studiously, so that the great majority of the public were not even aware of her large collection.

-Prince Aloys renounced his rights to the succession on 26 February 1923, in favor of their son Franz Joseph, who would accede to the throne on 25 July 1938 as Franz Joseph II.
-Prince Aloys himself died on 17 March 1955 from influenza at Vaduz Castle in Liechtenstein.
-Due to his renunciation, he never ruled over the tiny principality.
+Prince Alois renounced his rights to the succession on 26 February 1923, in favor of their son Franz Joseph, who would accede to the throne on 25 July 1938 as Franz Joseph II.
+Prince Alois himself died on 17 March 1955 from influenza at Vaduz Castle in Liechtenstein.
+Due to his renunciation, he never became the prince of Liechtenstein.
 Elisabeth died on 13 March 1960.